AI4Risk/interbank/README.md

-# interbank
+# A Benchmark for Interbank Credit Rating
-Interbank Networks Dataset and baseline methods
+## Details Coming soon